 Wedding… oh, yes.
 Wellsey had heard that Zorbar and Carol were finally tying the not.
-Zorbar must have backed down about it being a traditional chimpanzee ceremony.
-Last Wellsey had heard, that was the big sticking point for Carol.
+Zorbar must have finally backed down about it being a traditional chimpanzee ceremony.
+Last Wellsey had heard, that had been the big sticking point for Carol.

 "You've, ah, you've been doing a lot of craft lately," Wellsey said.

 "No, not so much."